 Stockdale in Wilson County, Texas — The American South (West South Central)

 Location.
-29° 14.176′ N, 97° 57.633′ W. Marker is in Stockdale, Texas, in Wilson County.
-Marker is at the intersection of West Main Street (Business U.S. 87) and South 9th Street, on the left when traveling west on West Main Street.
+29° 13.817′ N, 97° 58.025′ W. Marker is in Stockdale, Texas, in Wilson County.
+Marker is on Cemetery Street, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 102 West Main Street, Stockdale TX 78160, United States of America.
+Marker is at or near this postal address: 111 Cemetery St, Stockdale TX 78160, United States of America.
 Touch for directions.